 - 1. Abusive, foul or obscene language. - 2.
 Violation of any local, state, or federal law as it pertains to the library: - a.
 Smoking or vaping in the library or within 15 feet of library entrances, exits, and ventilation areas.
 (Visit Smoke Free Illinois online at the Illinois Department of Public Health website). - b.
 Vandalism or deliberate destruction of library materials, equipment, facility, furniture, grounds, etc. - c.
 Theft of library materials or the personal property of other persons. - d.
 Accessing internet sites that are prohibited by law. - e.
 Consumption or possession of alcoholic beverages, or use or possession of controlled substances on library grounds, or being under the influence of alcohol or controlled substances. - 3.
 Deliberate disruption of library procedure, staff, or patrons. - 4.
-Sleeping. - 5.
+Sleeping, for the safety patrons, due to it potentially being a medical emergency. - 5.
 Any behavior that endangers the safety or health of any person. - 6.
 Any person other than a law enforcement officer from entering or remaining in the library while carrying a dangerous weapon. - 7.
-Behavior that is willfully annoying, harassing, or threatening to another person. - 8.
+Behavior that is willfully bothersome, harassing, or threatening to another person. - 8.
 Deliberate use of library facilities for inappropriate purposes.
-Some examples include: bathing, blocking entrances and seating by loitering, sitting on non-seating structures, or sexual activity. - 9.
-Use of the library site or parking areas for inappropriate purposes, such as rollerblading, skateboarding, loitering, etc. Bicycles are to be placed in the bike rack in front of the building.
+Some examples include: bathing, blocking entrances and seating, sitting on non-seating structures, or sexual activity. - 9.
+Use of the library site or parking areas for inappropriate purposes, such as rollerblading, skateboarding, loud music, etc. Bicycles are to be placed in the bike rack in front of the building.
 No bicycles, scooters, wagons, etc., are to be brought into the building or to be left blocking or creating an obstacle to getting into or out of the building.
 Any such items will be removed to the bike rack. - 10.
 Inappropriate dress, such as bare feet, no shirt, roller blades, etc. - 11.
 Solicitation of funds or panhandling. - 12.
-Campaigning, petitioning, interviewing, or surveying patrons or staff in a manner that is disruptive to library activities. - 13.
-Poor hygiene that interferes with the orderly operation of the library or with the ability of other patrons to use and enjoy the facility. - 14.
-Pets or animals, unless they are part of a sponsored exhibit or program; or are a service animal covered under the Americans with Disabilities Act. - 15.
-Access to the family rest room nearest to the Children's Library, unless a child or parent of a child visiting the library. - 16.
-Unauthorized patrons in staff areas, and/or patrons in staff areas without staff supervision. - 17.
+Campaigning, petitioning, interviewing, or surveying patrons or staff in a manner that is disruptive to library activities or done without permission and/or consent of the library or patron. - 13.
+Poor hygiene or odor that interferes with the orderly operation of the library or with the ability of other patrons to use and enjoy the facility. - 14.
+Unsanitary belongings that interfere with library operations. - 15.
+Pets or animals, unless they are part of a sponsored exhibit or program; or are a service animal covered under the Americans with Disabilities Act. - 16.
+Access to the family rest room nearest to the Children's Library, unless a child or parent of a child visiting the library. - 17.
+Lingering in children's spaces and using children's resources without a child and/or without a purpose.

+- 18. Unauthorized patrons in staff areas, and/or patrons in staff areas without staff supervision. - 19.
 Other kinds of behavior deemed inappropriate by the Library Director or his/her designated staff.